CloudLabs-MOC/mslearn-openai/Instructions/Labs/03-prompt-engineering.md

  > **Note**:You can ignore the "Failed to fetch deployments quota information" notification.

    > **Note**: Each Azure OpenAI model is optimized for a different balance of capabilities and performance.
 We'll use the **3.5 Turbo** model series in the **GPT-3** model family in this exercise, which is highly capable for language understanding.
-This exercise only uses a single model, however, deployment and usage of other models you deploy will work in the same way.
+This exercise only uses a single model; however, the deployment and usage of other models you deploy will work in the same way.

 <validation step="e3805450-2e13-40c4-80fa-58a0cd695e6e" />